Aster Growth and Care Guide

 Size and Growth Habit

 Growth habits range from tidy and mounded to tall and open, with some varieties benefiting from early-season pinching to improve structure.
-Pinching back stems in late spring or early summer encourages branching, results in fuller plants, and helps prevent flopping once flowers appear.
-Over time, asters slowly expand at the base, forming dense, woody crowns that remain well-behaved and easy to manage rather than aggressively spreading.
+Pinching back stems in late Spring or early Summer encourages branching, results in fuller plants, and helps prevent flopping once flowers appear.
+Over time, Asters slowly expand at the base, forming dense, woody crowns that remain well-behaved and easy to manage rather than aggressively spreading.

 Leaves and Flowers

-Aster foliage is typically lance-shaped to narrowly oval and medium green in color, providing a soft, fine-textured backdrop for the abundant blooms.
+The foliage is typically lance-shaped to narrowly oval and medium green in color, providing a soft, fine-textured backdrop for the abundant blooms.
 Leaves are arranged alternately along the stems and often become slightly smaller toward the top of the plant, contributing to a balanced, airy appearance.
 In most varieties, foliage remains attractive and healthy through much of the growing season when planted in full sun with good air circulation.

 Is Aster Annual or Perennial?